Only Train Once: A One-Shot Neural Network Training And Pruning Framework: Experiment

 \textbf{\resnetfifty{} for ImageNet.} We now evaluate \algacro{} on ResNet50 for ImageNet.
-As shown in Table~\ref{table.resnet50_imagenet},~\algacro{} prunes $64.5\% (1-35.5\%)$ parameters to achieve $65.5\% (1-34.5\%)$ FLOPs reduction with only $1.4\%$/$0.8\%$ Top-1/5 accuracy regression compared to the baseline. \algacro{} consistently outperforms the counterparts especially on the FLOPs reduction and the parameter reduction.
+As shown in Table~\ref{table.resnet50_imagenet},~\algacro{} prunes $64.5\% (1-35.5\%)$ parameters to achieve $65.5\% (1-34.5\%)$ FLOPs reduction with only $1.4\%$/$0.8\%$ Top-1/5 accuracy regression compared to the baseline. \algacro{} consistently outperforms the majority of counterparts especially on the FLOPs reduction and the parameter reduction.
 We note that Hinge~\cite{li2020group} prunes CNNs via structured-sparsity optimization by employing standard stochastic proximal gradient method.
 It requires several trainings including fine-tuning the pruned model, because it partitions the parameters into non-ZIGs and relies on an empirical truncation mechanism to generate zero groups due to the weakness of proximal operator in deep learning applications~\cite{chen2020orthant}.
 In contrast, OTO only trains and prunes the full model from scratch once and obtains better pruning results.
 The comparison between \algacro{} and Hinge stand as evidence of the superiority of \algacro{} due to ZIGs and HSPG.
+Furthermore, if with more training efforts,~\algacro{} reaches higher Top-1/5 accuracy marked as $^*$ in Table~\ref{table.resnet50_imagenet} and becomes more competitive to stronger competitors, such as GBN~\cite{you2019gate}, Group-HS~\cite{yang2019deephoyer} and ResRep~\cite{kang2020operation}.